NBA Cup: Media coverage

 In 2023 and 2024, TNT and ESPN aired Group Stage games as part of their regular Tuesday and Friday night coverage, respectively.
 NBA TV also aired Black Friday games.
 TNT then aired most quarterfinal games, with the exception of one game on ESPN in 2024.
 The semifinals were split, with TNT televising one game per year, and ESPN or ABC airing the other.
 ABC aired the championship game in both years.

-Beginning with the 2025 Cup, Prime Video will air the majority of group play games, with the majority of these games moved to Friday evenings.
+Beginning with the 2025 Cup, Prime Video airs the majority of group play games, with the majority of these games moved to Friday evenings.
 Two extra Cup Nights were also designated to both NBC/Peacock and ESPN.
-All knockout round games will air on Prime Video.
-NBC/Peacock's two games, airing on November 25th, will be carried as part of its Coast 2 Coast Tuesday coverage, while ESPN will carry a tripleheader the next night.
+All knockout round games air on Prime Video, coexisting with regional broadcasts.
+NBC/Peacock's two games air on the Tuesday before Thanksgiving and are carried as part of its Coast 2 Coast Tuesday coverage, while ESPN carries a tripleheader on the night before Thanksgiving.